 Although you may be able to purchase a large whole brisket, your butcher typically makes two cuts of meat from it.
-One is called a brisket tip, which is the fatty tip-end of the front chest muscle.
+One is called a brisket tip or point, which is the fatty tip-end of the front chest muscle.
 Your butcher should trim the layer of fat from the tip brisket.
 The other cut is known as a flat, or plank, brisket.
 A plank cut is the flat, upper portion of the front chest muscle.
 Look for brisket that is marbled but not excessively fat.
-You'll notice the long meat fibers that run the length of any brisket.
+You’ll notice the long meat fibers that run the length of any brisket.
 Purchase a cut that will fit whole into your roasting pan.

 Moisture is essential for cooking tender brisket in the oven.
 Use a pot with a tight-fitting lid, a lidded roasting pan or a large pan sealed with aluminum foil for best results.
 Place the brisket directly on the bottom of the pan and not on a rack.
 The brisket cooks best if it is immersed in the hot juices.
 Pour boiling water or beef stock about 1 or 2 inches deep into the roaster with the brisket before placing the roasting pan in the oven.